What Secret Santa reveals about office politics

 And then there are the do-good messages.
 One woman received a bible from a co-worker.
 The recipient, although not religious, chose to see the good in the gift, thinking the giver meant well.
 But when she opened the bible, she found passages had been highlighted to pass judgement on her life, including anything to do with sex, women’s clothing, and nonbelievers.
 It’s unlikely any good will come of that blunt message.

-In this clip from that great parody of bad office culture, the American Office, the boss, Michael (played by Steve Carell) decides to show his generosity by flouting the $20 limit, buying a $400 iPod as his gift.
+On TV, in that great parody of bad office culture, the American Office, the boss, Michael (played by Steve Carell) decides to show his generosity by flouting the $20 limit, buying a $400 iPod as his gift.
 But when he receives a home-made oven glove in return, he fails to hide his fury and disappointment and invents a game called ‘Yankee Swap’ allowing people to reject the gifts they’ve been given, all in the name of ‘fun’.
-It ends in tears, inevitably.
+It ends in tears, inevitably, as the clip below shows.

 And if you’re a disgruntled worker, remember giving the gift of your resignation via the Secret Santa may not be the best way to get a good reference, however tempting.